delta-io/delta/PROTOCOL.md

 minReaderVersion | Int | The minimum version of the Delta read protocol that a client must implement in order to correctly *read* this table. minWriterVersion | Int | The minimum version of the Delta write protocol that a client must implement in order to correctly *write* this table.

-The current version of the delta protocol is:
+The current version of the Delta protocol is:
 ```
 {
   "protocol":{